 or comments, please use the contact page found under the MORE tab.

 On January 3, 1998, the name was officially changed to 'The Salem Historical Church & Cemetery Association, Inc'.
 The non-profit corporation has IRS 501(c)(3) status.
 Donations made to the Salem Church are tax deductible.

 In 1997 after a 30 year absence, a Christmas program was held at Salem Church.
 Two new furnaces were installed and now an old-fashioned Christmas program can again be held each year.
 People bring gifts of food for the local food shelf and enjoy creating new traditions with their families.

 Salem Church is visible to all for miles around.
 This photo was taken from the top of the Wegner's silo just a mile to the north.

 Salem Church was closed to regular Sunday worship services in 1968.
 Many weddings are still held each year at the church and an occasional funeral.

-The folks in this hot air ballon had a good view of Salem Church one fine September day.
+The folks in this hot air balloon had a great view of Salem one fine September day.